CesarR70/Random-Linux-Scripts/README.md

 🧪 Usage
 ./set-share-permissions.sh

-📂 Clone This Repo
+📂 Clone This Repo:

 git clone https://github.com/CesarR70/Random-Linux-Scripts

 cd Random-Linux-Scripts

-🧼 Notes
+🧼 Note:
     Each script is meant to be simple, readable, and easily modifiable.

     Ensure you mark the scripts as executable before running: chmod +x scriptname.sh

 🐧 Tested On
     Debian 12 Bookworm